ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 -   Any files or folders related to redux or the redux store should be camelCased.
 -   Use best discretion when naming folders and breaking up features.
 -   Always format with prettier before issuing a PR.
--   Build for scaleability when pheasible.

-### Component and File Exports:
+### Component Structure and File Exports:

 Components and files containing functions used application-wide should follow the following.

 #### Guidelines:

+-   Build for scaleability when pheasible.
 -   Component export names should use PascalCase.
 -   Components should export the main component returning html/jsx as default:
     ```